ucdavis-bioinformatics-training/2025-Spring-BIS180L/rnaseq/data_reduction/00-project_setup_mm.md

 # Project Setup

-Let's set up a project directory for the week, and talk a bit about project philosophy..
+Let's set up a project directory for the week, and talk a bit about project philosophy.

 ##  Creating a Project Directory